cwinters/korra/README.md

 IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 ```

+This is a fork of the excellent [Vegeta](http://github.com/tsenart/vegeta)
+project, which is also MIT licensed.